RoRoche/AndroidStarter/architecture.md

 ### RxJava

 Another approach is to adopt [RxJava](https://github.com/ReactiveX/RxJava).
-It allows developer to build asynchronous programs with an event-based mechanism using `Observable`.
+It allows developers to build asynchronous programs with an event-based mechanism using `Observable`.

 ReactiveX provides [Android specific bindings](https://github.com/ReactiveX/RxAndroid).